 Italy has always considered fashion a typically hand-crafted process, so Maramotti’s desire to manufacture his clothing line was a very revolutionary decision at the time.
-Their iconic camel coat and geranium red suit of the first collection are still recognised to this day.
+The iconic camel coat and geranium red suit from their first collection is still recognised today.

 By 1954 the company had over 200 employees and by 1958 Maramotti has started advertising the brand with its poster designed by Erberto Carboni.
 By the ’60s the brand was featured in magazines such as Arianni and was later followed by a plus-size collection.